 In reaction to the conflict and deteriorating humanitarian situation in Yemen the UNSC imposed in April 2015 an arms embargo on several armed groups in the country, in particular the so-called Houthi rebels.
-The embargo is time limited but has been extended annually.
+The embargo is not time limited.

 Concerned at the military escalation by Houthis rebels in many parts of Yemen and the significant and rapidly deteriorating humanitarian situation, the United Nations Security Council imposed in April 2015 a full arms embargo against the rebel group’s leadership and demanded that all parties refrain from unilateral actions that could undermine the country’s UN-facilitated political transition.